UOA-CS732-SE750-Students-2023/project-group-turquoise-tuataras/README.md

 Afterwards, you can obtain the API key through [here](https://spoonacular.com/food-api/console#Profile).
 <br> (For the markers, API keys will be provided by us via Andrew)
 <br> Note: the API usage is limited in the number of requests per day.
+<br> Note: the application will not run if the API key's daily limit has been exceeded.

 **Google API key**: Register for Google Maps API [here](https://developers.google.com/maps/documentation/javascript/get-api-key).
 <br> (For the markers, API keys will be provided by us via Andrew)